quii/learn-go-with-tests/structs/readme.md

 So far, so easy.
 Now let's create a function called `Area(width, height float64)` which returns the area of a rectangle.

-Try and do it yourself, following the TDD cycle.
+Try to do it yourself, following the TDD cycle.

 You should end up with tests like this